Hydroxypropyl Guar Hydroxpropyltrimonium Chloride

 Galactomannan polysaccharides, including Guar Gum, are derived from plants of the bean (also called the Legume family).
 These plants make galactomannan polysaccharides as a source of energy to support the growth of the embryo within the seed.
 In addition to being used in cosmetics and personal care products, Guar Gum is commonly used as a thickener in foods such as salad dressings, ice cream and soups.
 Hydroxypropyl Guar is also used in artificial tear solutions.

-The Food and Drug Administration (FDA) includes Guar Gum on its list of substances affirmed as Generally Recognized As Safe (GRAS) as a direct food substance.
+The Food and Drug Administration (FDA) includes Guar Gum on its list of substances affirmed as Generally Recognized As Safe (“GRAS” is an acronym for the phrase Generally Recognized As Safe.
+Under sections 201(s) and 409 of the Federal Food, Drug, and Cosmetic Act (the Act), any substance that is intentionally added to food is a food additive, that is subject to premarket review and approval by FDA, unless the substance is generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use, or unless the use of the substance is otherwise excluded from the definition of a food additive.) as a direct food substance.
 Hydroxypropyl Guar is on FDA’s list of indirect food additives permitted for use in paper and paperboard in contact with aqueous and fatty foods.
-The safety of Cyamopsis Tetragonoloba (Guar) Gum, Hydroxypropyl Guar, Guar Hydroxpropyltrimonium Chloride and Hydroxypropyl Guar Hydroxypropyltrimonium Chloride has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Cyamopsis Tetragonoloba (Guar) Gum, Hydroxypropyl Guar, Guar Hydroxpropyltrimonium Chloride and Hydroxypropyl Guar Hydroxypropyltrimonium Chloride has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that these ingredients were safe as used in cosmetics and personal care products.

 CIR Safety Review: